 Personally, I did feel that familiar tingling you get from it, and I did notice that my strength and endurance improved.

 I also liked the flavor options, even with a few weird names.
 They mixed quickly with water and didn't leave a clumpy mess.

 There were two downsides that I immediately saw with this Project Blackout pre-workout.
 First of all, it claims to produce a huge pump, but I didn't really get that effect, and neither did my clients.

 My dietitian said that it's probably because it uses betaine instead of citrulline.
-We couldn't find conclusive studies to support betaine for the pump, but there are plenty for citrulline .
+We couldn't find conclusive studies to support betaine for the patented pump formula, but there are plenty for citrulline .

 The other problem is that there's a lot of caffeine; about 420 mg of caffeine is the equivalent of more than four cups of coffee .
 And you don't want to take that much caffeine if you're training in the evening, or it will mess up your sleep and recovery.

 - I had positive results for overall physical and mental energy levels

 - The formula contains a good selection of electrolytes to help with hydration